-Jeremiah has over five years of experience in environmental consulting and is responsible for managing projects through various stages of development and occasionally assists with soil boring advancement/classification and well installation activities.
-He has experience in groundwater sampling, creating groundwater flow and contaminant plume maps, surveying monitoring wells, performing slug tests, using ground penetrating radar (GPR) technology and software, directing site geologic/hydrogeologic characterization, designing, implementing, and evaluating pilot studies, and preparing technical reports, including Phase I and/or Phase II Environmental Site Assessment reports, Vapor Intrusion (VI) Investigation reports, Underground Storage Tank (UST) System Closure Reports, Initial Investigation Reports (IIR), Initial Site Characterization (ISC) reports, Further Site Investigation (FSI) reports, Remediation Work Plans (RWPs), RWP Implementation reports, Quarterly Monitoring Reports (QMRs), and No Further Action (NFA) Requests.
+Jeremiah has over six years of experience in environmental consulting and is responsible for managing projects through various stages of development, guiding/managing staff, and occasionally assisting with field work.
+He has experience in groundwater sampling; creating groundwater flow and contaminant plume maps; surveying monitoring wells; conducting Phase I site reconnaissance; performing vapor intrusion (VI) sampling; performing slug tests; using ground penetrating radar (GPR) technology and software; directing site geologic/hydrogeologic characterization; designing, implementing, and evaluating pilot studies; and preparing technical reports, including Phase I and/or Phase II Environmental Site Assessment reports, VI reports, Underground Storage Tank (UST) System Closure Reports, Initial Investigation Reports (IIR), Initial Site Characterization (ISC) reports, Further Site Investigation (FSI) reports, Remediation Work Plans (RWPs)/Corrective Action Plans (CAPs), RWP/CAP Implementation reports, Quarterly Monitoring Reports (QMRs), Closure Strategy reports, and No Further Action (NFA) Requests.

-During his college career, Jeremiah worked as a Geology 101 TA in the geology department and spent two years working at the Ball State Geothermal Field collecting groundwater elevations, temperature and conductivity readings, and creating temperature profiles.
+During his college career, Jeremiah worked as a Geology 101 TA in the geology department and spent two years working at the Ball State Geothermal Field collecting groundwater elevations, temperature readings, and conductivity readings, along with creating temperature profiles.
 He also completed an independent study concerning ground-source geothermal systems around the world.

 In his spare time, Jeremiah enjoys various outdoor activities, listening to live jazz, grilling/barbecuing, and spending time with the people close to him.